 The Small Business Healthcare Relief Act (SBHRA) is pending legislation that would expand small business healthcare options.
 If passed, the SBHRA would allow small businesses to once again use a Health Reimbursement Arrangement (HRA) to assist employees with out-of-pocket health insurance and medical costs.

-A common question from small businesses and advisors is, "how would the Small Business HRA compare to reimbursement plans available today?"
+A common question from small businesses and advisors is, "how would the qualified small employer health reimbursement arrangement (QSEHRA), or Small Business HRA, compare to reimbursement plans available today?"

-The Small Business HRA will be similar to the HRP, but there are key differences in plan design and functionality.
+The QSEHRA will be similar to the HRP, but there are key differences in plan design and functionality.
 Here's a chart outlining the key similarities and differences.

 (If SBHRA is passed, available 1/1/2017)